PaulioRandall/p21/README.md

 A few documentation tools come close but none completely satisfy my need for simplicity, readability, flexibility, ability to document all mentioned aspects of the API.
 Furthermore, existing tools traded-off too much flexibility for conciseness.
 So I set about creating [**P24**](https://github.com/PaulioRandall/p24).
 In the process I was able to separate the concern of parsing annotated comments as this library, **P23**.

 To clarify, **P23** is not about documenting components (**P24** does that).
 It is about specifying parsable comments within Svelte components.
 The output can then be used by a documentation package or some other innovative tooling.
 For example, you could build a changelog package where maintainers write changes to a component within the component.
 The package could render them in a similar manner to how **P24** does with API documentation.

-## Fore Story

-Version 2 could include support for multiple instances of the same node.
-The last specified value will be used if multiple nodes with the same name are parsed within a single component.
-The node values could go into an array instead, similar to query parameter parsing in some libraries.